Using Emotion Nouns

 seemingly inaccessible goal to many.
 We began our quest for work nirvana 7 years ago knowing that an Employee

-the balance among interests that a successful ESOP requires, Authentix Coaches’ Angus Cunningham is now
+balance among interests that a successful ESOP requires, Authentix Coaches’ Angus Cunningham is now helping

-helping us realize larger aims through the growing of an organically constructive culture, in which the values we
+us realize larger aims through the growing of an organically constructive culture, in which the values we bring

-bring from our home, workplace and marketplace experiences are refined into an equitable, coherent and vital
+from our home, workplace and marketplace experiences are refined into an equitable, coherent and vital whole.

-whole.
-Having a 2-hour coaching session each week with Angus is to find one turning the relentless pressure of
+Having a 2-hour coaching session each week with Angus is to find one turning the relentless pressure of today’s

-today’s working world into clarifying insights, intriguing intuitions, and focused initiatives in which one feels a
+working world into clarifying insights, intriguing intuitions, and focused initiatives in which one feels a welcome

-welcome degree of inner confidence, and often renewed energy.
-Each session enables me to reframe my sense of
+degree of inner confidence, and often renewed energy.
+Each session enables me to reframe my sense of what is

-what is occurring in my world with such accuracy that my setting of priorities and decision-making is not only
+occurring in my world with such accuracy that my setting of priorities and decision-making is not only making my

-making my own life, and those of my family members, less workaholic, but also beginning to make the working lives
+own life, and those of my family members, less workaholic, but also beginning to make the working lives of all our

-of all our employees more productive and enjoyable.
-Having Angus coach us through the many transitions we
+employees more productive and enjoyable.
+Having Angus coach us through the many transitions we know we now

-know we now both must and want to make is giving us, when the going gets tough, confidence that we “have it in
+both must and want to make is giving us, when the going gets tough, confidence that we “have it in ourselves” to

 Practice of the IHXEN form of I-statement was not on its own responsible for this result – one all the

-more astonishing because it was quite unexpected by virtually all involved.
+more astonishing because it was not the expectation of anyone involved.
 The people who used this

 practice also contributed many specialty skills of their own to produce the engagement’s success.